Maritime Safety

 Belgium (Wallonia) Amends Port State Control Order To Implement EU Directive 2024/3099

-Wallonia has updated its port state control framework to implement EU Directive 2024/3099, effective as of March 2026.
-Maritime operators must prepare for expanded inspection scopes and mandatory reporting of safety or environmental anomalies across a broader range of international conventions.
+Wallonia has updated its port state control framework to implement EU Directive 2024/3099, effective March 2026.
+Maritime operators face expanded inspection scopes and stricter reporting requirements for safety and environmental anomalies across international conventions.

 eur-lex.europa.euBelgiumBelgium